curl/everything-curl/ftp/ftps.md

 for the new connection.

-When the FTP control channel is encrypted with TLS, firewalls cannot see what is going on and no outside can dynamically adapt network rules or permission based on this.
+When the FTP control channel is encrypted with TLS, firewalls cannot see what is going on and no outsider can dynamically adapt network rules or permission based on this.